clarkep/cpick/README.md

      $ cmake --build build

-This will fetch and build raylib if it is not found.
+This will fetch and build SDL2 and freetype by default.
+To use previously installed versions of these libraries, configure with:

+    $ cmake -B build -DSYSTEM_LIBS=ON

 On Windows, the executable is placed at `build\Debug\quickpick.exe` by default, and on macOS or Linux it is placed at `build\quickpick`.

+### Build script

-Alternatively, if you are on macOS or Linux and raylib is already installed, you can use the simple build script:
+Alternatively, if you are on macOS or Linux and the dependencies are already installed, you can use the simple build script:

      $ ./build.sh